-Exercise: After a laparoscopic procedure, I recommend you take it quietly for 2 weeks; after an open procedure, it should be 6 weeks.
-The sutures used for your operation will hold all structures together.
-However if you overdo it, you will feel sore, which is a sign that you did too much.
+Exercise: The sutures used for your operation will hold all structures together regardless of lifting, straining or exercise.
+However, if you overdo it, you will feel sore, which is a sign that you did too much and you ought to relax more.
+You will find out by yourself how much physical exercise you tolerate well.
 The amount of exercise you can do will increase with time.
-Regular exercise is very important for your health and I recommend that you return to your usual routines gradually but steadily.
-This is also similar for physical housework, you may need to increase this slowly before returning to your presurgical of housework.
+Regular exercise is very important for your health and I recommend that you return to your usual routines as soon as possible.
+This is also similar for physical housework, you may need to increase this slowly before returning to your presurgical level of housework.

-Pap smear: If you had a hysterectomy for a cancer or pre-cancer, Prof Obermair will advise you on PAP smears for you in the future.
-If you had hysterectomy for benign (non-cancerous) reasons, you will not need PAP smears any longer.
+Pap smear: If you had a hysterectomy for a cancer or pre-cancer, Prof. Obermair will advise you on PAP smears for you in the future.
+If you had a hysterectomy for benign (non-cancerous) reasons, you will not need PAP smears any longer.

 Back to work: The time needed off work will be determined by the type of work you do (office or manual) and by how urgent you have to be back at work.
-Please discuss your needs for a sickness certificate with my practice manager on (07) 3128 0800.
+Please discuss your needs for a sickness certificate with my practice manager on (07) 3847 3033.